9 Patio Garden Ideas for a Small Yard

 Set up a trellis with climbing plants

 From morning glories to climbing ivy, you can add greenery to any bare space with a trellis.
 The trellis allows plants to attach themselves and climb the side of your home or garage with ease.
-Morning glories come in a variety of colors, but they only bloomin the morning.

 Use hanging planters